-Barry Soper: Inside the night when Rob Muldoon called snap election 35 years ago
+Barry Soper: Inside the night when Rob Muldoon called a snap election 35 years ago

 Never before or since has a politician appeared in front of the television cameras in such a drunken state.
 And the night Rob Muldoon called the snap election 35 years ago today was only the start.

-The drinking continued through the four weeks of the campaign and on the Thursday night before the country went to the polls he agreed to see me, and Mark Scott from RNZ, for a campaign wrap in the permanent room he kept at the old South Pacific Hotel in Auckland.
+The drinking continued through the four weeks of the campaign and on the Thursday night before the country went to the polls he agreed to see me, and Mark Scott from Radio New Zealand, for a campaign wrap in the permanent room he kept at the old South Pacific Hotel in Auckland.

 He'd agreed to the interview after he'd battled his way through protesters, poking his tongue at them, to give his final address of the disastrous campaign.
 He told me to leave it for an hour after he'd finished speaking before coming to his room.